-2. Costs and benefits of global plastic product bans and phase outs
+2. The benefits of plastic product bans and phase outs outweigh costs

 Overall results show that the BAU scenario, taking into account the public, private and social costs and benefits, would result in a cost of over 10 trillion USD for the period of 2025-2040, which is the largest total cost out of all the scenarios.